ao116/Data-Base/README.md

 Project Overview
 ## In this repository:

-1.We design and create an ER diagram to structure the data model for the online shop.
-2.We generate the database based on this ER design, ensuring it captures essential components like customers, orders, products, inventory, and transactions.
+1.We design and create an ER diagram to structure the data model for the online shop.\n 2.We generate the database based on this ER design, ensuring it captures essential components like customers, orders, products, inventory, and transactions.
 3.We implement the database using sqlite.
 ## ER Diagram